 Professional background

-Dr Brownlee is a consultant neurologist and clinical Lead for the multiple sclerosis service at the National Hospital for Neurology and Neurosurgery, and honorary associate professor at UCL Institute of Neurology.
+Dr Brownlee is a consultant neurologist and clinical lead for the multiple sclerosis service at the National Hospital for Neurology and Neurosurgery and an honorary associate professor at the UCL Institute of Neurology.

 Dr Brownlee has been a consultant at the National Hospital since 2016.
 His main focus is seeing patients with MS and related disorders.
 He has a special interest in paediatric-onset MS and works closely with the team at Great Ormond Street Hospital.
 Dr Brownlee is part of the Pan-London Multiple Sclerosis Haematopoietic Stem Cell Transplantation (HSCT) multidisciplinary team.
 Dr Brownlee was appointed as clinical lead for the MS Service in 2019, providing clinical leadership and strategic direction for the largest specialist MS service in the UK.